MV10/monkey-hi-hat/packaging/README.md

     * Upload .bin file to monkeyhihat.com in `public_html/installer_assets` via cpanel File Manager
   * Linux:
     * _TODO_
-    * no action? (library .so files are included in the package, or download?)
+    * no action? (library .so files are included in the package, or downloaded post-install?)
 * For any updates (including dotnet):
   * Windows: update the download URLs in `Installer.cs`
   * Linux: update the packaging file dependencies? post-init downloads?